 We are exposed to market risks related to the volatility of natural gas, NGLs and oil prices as the volatility of these prices continues to impact our industry.
 We expect commodity prices to remain volatile and unpredictable in the future.
 We employ various strategies, including the use of commodity derivative instruments, to manage the risks related to these price fluctuations.
 These derivative instruments apply to a varying portion of our production and provide only partial price protection.
 These arrangements limit the benefit to us of increases in prices but offer protection in the event of price declines.
 Further, if our counterparties defaulted, this protection might be limited as we might not receive the benefits of the derivatives.
 We are at risk for changes in the fair value of all of our derivative instruments; however, such risk should be mitigated by price changes related to the underlying commodity transaction.
 While the use of derivative instruments could materially affect our results of operations in a particular quarter or annual period, we believe that the use of these instruments will not have a material adverse effect on our financial position or liquidity.
 Realized prices are primarily driven by worldwide prices for oil and spot market prices for North American natural gas production.
-Natural gas prices affect us more than oil prices because approximately 65% of our December 31, 2020 proved reserves were natural gas compared to 2% of proved reserves were oil.
-We are also exposed to market risks related to changes in interest rates.
-These risks did not change materially from December 31, 2019 to December 31, 2020.
+Natural gas prices affect us more than oil prices because approximately 64% of our December 31, 2021 proved reserves were natural gas compared to 2% of proved reserves were oil.
+In addition, a portion of our NGLs, which are 34% of proved reserves, are also impacted by changes in oil prices.
+At times, we are also exposed to market risks related to changes in interest rates.
+These risks did not change materially from December 31, 2020 to December 31, 2021.

-In our Marcellus Shale operations, propane is a large product component of our NGLs production and we believe NGLs prices are somewhat seasonal.
-Therefore, the percentage of NGLs prices to NYMEX WTI (or West Texas Intermediate) will vary due to product components, seasonality and geographic supply and demand.
+We believe NGLs prices are somewhat seasonal, particularly for propane.
+Therefore, the relationship of NGLs prices to NYMEX WTI (or West Texas Intermediate) will vary due to product components, seasonality and geographic supply and demand.
 We sell NGLs in several regional and international markets.
 If we are not able to sell or store NGLs, we may be required to curtail production or shift our drilling activities to dry gas areas.

-Currently, the Appalachian region has limited local demand and infrastructure to accommodate ethane.
+The Appalachian region has limited local demand and infrastructure to accommodate ethane.
 We have agreements wherein we have contracted to either sell or transport ethane from our Marcellus Shale area.
-If we are not able to sell ethane under at least one of our agreements, we may be required to curtail production which will adversely affect our revenues and cash flow.
-However, as we have done in the past, we also may be able to purchase or divert natural gas to blend with our rich residue gas.
+We cannot ensure that these facilities will remain available.
+If we are not able to sell ethane under at least one of our agreements, we may be required to curtail production or, as we have done in the past, purchase or divert natural gas to blend with our rich residue gas.